jlaumon/blog/content/post/dont-use-std-list/index.md

 a last level cache miss has a latency of the equivalent of 230 clock cycles.
 In comparison, you can expect the same CPU to execute 2 instructions per cycle, when nothing is slowing it down.

-Now take a second to imagine all those cycles wasted when you are iterating over a list.
+Now take a second to visualize all those cycles wasted when you are iterating over a list.
 One cache miss per item in the list.
 Imagine all you could do with this time.

 ![Cache misses take a lot of time...](Kung-Fury-Time-Hack.gif)